 - Issues associated with the amendment of conservation easements

 - Encroachment and other legal rights to action

 The panel will review these and other key issues:

 - How should counsel draft and structure conservation easements to maximize benefits to the holder?

 - What are the challenges and state law implications of enforcing easements in perpetuity?

 - How can counsel advise clients on funding and benefiting from stewardship activities?

-Mr. Paulus’ practice focuses on land conservation transactions in Oregon.
-Currently, he is representing Tillamook County with its fee title acquisitions for the Southern Flow Corridor Project, a large flood plain restoration project that will significantly reduce flooding in the city of Tillamook and improve salmon habitat in the Tillamook Bay estuary.
+Mr. Paulus is a real estate attorney who focuses on conservation transactions in Oregon.
+With over 16 years of experience structuring and implementing conservation projects, he is currently representing a local government in acquiring the real property interests for the Sturgeon Lake Restoration Project, a federally-funded project that will improve fish and wildlife habitat of the Columbia River estuary.
 Conservation easements are one of his practice areas, where he represents individuals, government entities and non-profits in preparing and giving legal advice about these instruments.
 He authored a new chapter about conservation easements in the Oregon Real Estate Deskbook, published by the Oregon State Bar in 2015, and is a frequent speaker on the topic.Close

 Brad Raffle, Esq.